ashok-mane/multi-k8s/ReadMe.txt

 docker run -it -v ${pwd}:/app ruby:2.4 sh gem install travis

-travis login --github-token your guithub token travis encrypt-file service-account.json -r ashok-mane/multi-k8s -> This will encrypt the file as service-account.json.enc and tie it to the ashok-mane/multi-k8s repository.
+travis login --github-token your guithub token --com travis encrypt-file service-account.json -r ashok-mane/multi-k8s --pro -> This will encrypt the file as service-account.json.enc and tie it to the ashok-mane/multi-k8s repository.
 Note this .enc file will be checked in to the repository and not original file (service-account.json )

 ============ NGINX as Router =========